 Briefly: Yes.
-As long as you’re incorporated, you need an EIN.
+As long as you’re incorporated, you need an employer ID number.
 Other businesses—sole proprietors—aren’t legally required to have an EIN, so long as they meet certain conditions.
 In that case, they use the business owner’s SSN.
 As far as the business needs of other entities are concerned, you’ll need to go through the EIN application process and get the number.

-Importantly, you need an EIN to open a bank account.
+Importantly, you need an EIN to open a business bank account.

 Just to clear the air, if any of the following apply to you, you legally require an EIN—regardless of your business structure:

 - You file employment or excise tax returns